roninimous/snapsql/README.md

 ### "SSL is required but the server does not support it"
 SnapsQL is configured to skip SSL for internal Docker connections to avoid this error during backup/restore.
 If you encounter this, rebuild your container.

+### "error during connect: ... //./pipe/dockerDesktopLinuxEngine" (Windows)
+This usually means Docker Desktop is not running or your Docker context is incorrect.
+1. Ensure Docker Desktop is open.
+2. Run `docker context use default` in PowerShell.

 ## Contributing